UD-S24-CISC374/final-project-magenta/docs/egdd.md

 - Very basic programming knowledge (if, for, types)
 - Know what github is.
 Don't have to know much about it.
+- Have heard some vocabulary around version control

 ## Assessment Measures